googlefonts/googlefonts.github.io/gf-guide/variable.md

 `gftools gen-stat` and the Builder allows you to have external config files which simplify the set up of the STAT table.
 Read the chapter about [how to build a font](build.md) to have a better understanding of this file.

 In 2021, only one desktop application use the STAT table: Microsoft Office for Mac (version 16.46, February 2021 update).
-However, InDesign, Sketch and other pro type setting applications provide sliders for users to select individual axis locations.
+However, InDesign, Sketch, and other professional typesetting applications provide sliders for users to select individual axis locations.

 According to the Google Fonts specification, every instance that is allowed to be a part of the `fvar` table should also be listed in the STAT table with equivalent values and names.
 However, the STAT table can also include axis values with string labels which can add extra style variants.
 This means that fonts with a `wght` axis range of 1 to 1000 can have named instances in the STAT table for the 1 (Hairline) and 1000 (ExtraBlack) positions for desktop applications that could make use of this table information.